Revalidation Frequently Asked Questions

 Not at the moment.
 Government policy is ‘digital by default’.
 However, please do get in touch via our helpline (0330 202 0380) and our customer services team will endeavour to help you.

 You may enrol to revalidate at any time.
-You can complete the revalidation of OCQ(V) courses up to 6 months before the expiry date without changing your future revalidation date.
+You can complete the revalidation of OCQ(V) courses up to six months before the revalidation deadline without changing your future revalidation date.

 The revalidation date is reset when you sign the revalidation declarations.
 This is the final step in the revalidation process.
 You can enrol on a revalidation course early and complete the course at a time to suit you.
-If you do not wish to bring forward your next revalidation date you can return to the course and complete the declarations in the 6-month window before the qualification expires.
+If you do not wish to bring forward your next revalidation date you can return to the course and complete the declarations in the six-month window before your revalidation deadline.

-You will need to ensure you have enough time to complete ALL the requirements before your expiry date.
+You will need to ensure you have enough time to complete ALL the requirements before your revalidation deadline.